How Toronto’s Mayoral Candidates Plan to Address the Housing Crisis

 Warning: there are even more swears and opinions than usual.
 Lately I just feel civility is overrated, you know?

-The Cheat Sheet: May 2018 City Council
+Continue reading The Cheat Sheet: June 2018 City Council

 First of all, my apologies for getting this out late, especially because there is a lot of important stuff on the agenda.
 We’ve got a council appointment (and another departure), the Eglinton East LRT, #TOcore, new affordable housing opportunities, the Seniors Strategy, and more.

-The Cheat Sheet: May 2017 City Council
+Continue reading The Cheat Sheet: May 2018 City Council

 I’m back, bitches!
 On a site where I can say “bitches”!
 I’ll try not to go overboard.
 Here’s everything worth caring about on this month’s City Council agenda.
 Watch the livestream or follow my tweets.